allan-gounden/how-to-secure-your-win11-pc/README.md

 <h4>Windows 11 Pro</h4>

 This guide might be obsolete in the near future if Microsoft switchtes to a forced online installation!
+You can use Rufus (https://rufus.ie/) to create a Windows install usb drive to install Windows without an online install requirement but I do not know how safe it is.
 (Try to switch to Gentoo see below)<br>
 Try to avoid Nvidia graphic cards as there proprietary driver source code seems to got stolen (not confirmed yet!)

 Modern hardware (personal recommendation: AMD Ryzen 5000 PRO [still do not own one, do not buy all please ;)], try to use at least a modern CPU), ECC-RAM, shielded network/ethernet cables (SF/FTP), do no not use a case with plastic side panels (all metal! :guitar:, you can also wrap your case with multiple layers of aluminum foil [20 layers at least]) [EM-Shielding].
 This is not optimal but a start for a case.
 Try to avoid WIFI connections (at least use WPA3 if you need WIFI)